Hi, my name is Hafsa!

 I am a student at the University of South Florida pursuing a B.A. in Mass Communications with a minor in Psychology.

 I was formerly a radio news intern for WUSF Public Media, Tampa Bay’s regional NPR affiliate station.
 I produced and cultivated news-worthy content for the website and conducted interviews and research for groundbreaking local stories.
 During my internship, I covered topics such as Hurricane Irma, March For Our Lives, and the Florida Legislature.
+Check out my experiences for all of my journalistic work!

-Last fall, I was on the social media team for frank, an annual journalism conference that takes place at the University of Florida.
+Fall 2017, I was on the social media team for frank, an annual journalism conference that takes place at the University of Florida.
 While serving as a student ambassador at the conference in 2017, the main organizer liked me so much she recruited me to be on her main team for the following year, an opportunity rarely available to non-UF students.

 I am a contributing writer for Wear Your Voice Mag, an online intersectional magazine centering on the experiences of black, indigenous and people of color.